CS816SPE/Ansible/README.md

 3. sudo apt update
 4. sudo apt -y install ansible

+On the node install the following (If node already has python installed please skip this step)
+- `apt install python-minimal python-simplejson`

 ## SSH key setup
 As already mentioned above, Ansible primarily communicates with client computers through SSH.
 While it certainly has the ability to handle password-based SSH authentication, SSH keys help keep things simple.